 More and more I find myself struggling to hold a conversation with someone because I know what I want to say to him or her but it seems like my brain and mouth are not synchronizing.
+I’m losing my conversations.

 I used to have an enormous internal vocabulary, but you always come up with words like ‘thingy’.
 I forget words and names or use the wrong ones without realizing it.
 I often say a wrong word or mix up all the phrases while having a conversation.
 The worst part is if you start being afraid of forgetting common words or losing your train of thought, it may make your symptoms worse.